Tena koutou katoa

-– Children who have older siblings currently in Te Whakatupuranga will have consideration when establishing Te Whakatupuranga class placements.
-SLT will need to know about any siblings who will be starting throughout the year and prioritise space for these children.
-The siblings starting earlier in the year take precedence.
+– Children who have whanau currently in Te Whakatupuranga will have consideration when establishing Te Whakatupuranga class placements.
+SLT will need to know about any whanau who will be starting throughout the year and prioritise space for these children.
+The whanau starting earlier in the year take precedence.
 Spaces cannot be left open for terms if there are children ready to start from Criteria 3.
 A register will be created to show those siblings who may be arriving throughout the year.
-The numbers in Te Whakatupuranga may alter depending on the number of siblings coming throughout the year.
+The numbers in Te Whakatupuranga may alter depending on the number of students coming throughout the year.

 – Children placed on waiting lists/ new enrolments to KKPS